-Our CMOS image sensor products are designed primarily for camera-equipped mobile devices, such as mobile phones, tablets and notebook computers, with a focus on low light image and video quality.
-The CMOS image sensor product line is developed by our subsidiary, Himax Imaging.
-With the product launch of 3 mega pixel, 2 mega pixel and VGA system-on-chip sensor products in 2009, we have secured customer designs in both mobile phones and notebook applications and moved these products into production phase.
-We continue to expand our product portfolio with the successful introduction of a 1/6" 1.3 mega pixel, a 1/6" HD, and a 1/5" format 2.0 mega pixel system-on-chip sensor.
-Based on new pixel architecture, a 1/4" 5 mega pixel, a 1/3.2" 8 mega pixel and a smaller 1/9" HD sensor were designed and phased into production in 2013.
-Thanks to backside illumination, or BSI technology, a high performance 1/6" Full HD sensor and a new low power consumption 8 mega pixel sensor were introduced to our customers in early 2014.
-Besides products in mobile devices, we also develop specialized sensors for automobile and surveillance.
+Our CMOS image sensor products are designed firstly for camera-equipped mobile devices, such as mobile phones, tablets and notebook computers, with a focus on low light image and video quality.
+Based on the technologies and IP we developed, our product lines have been expanded to surveillance, automotive, and emerging applications in computer vision.

+The CMOS image sensor product lines are developed by our subsidiary, Himax Imaging.
+With the product launch of 1/4" 8 mega pixel and 1/3" 13 mega pixel in 2015, we've expanded our sensor portfolio to a complete sensor family from VGA to 13MP.
+In addition to using the most advanced pixel technology (ViviSense2TM) to deliver best image quality, our latest 8 and 13 mega also selectively embedded several important features to the end customers including Phase Detection Auto Focus (PDAF), ultra low power consumption, alternating line and alternating frame High Dynamic Range(HDR), high speed MIPI, and frame synchronization function to enable multiple camera.
 Almost all of our CMOS image sensors feature the BrightSenseTM technology to achieve a better signal-to-noise ratio in the lowlight or video mode without a decreasing frame rate or increasing power consumption.
 Embedded in some of our sensors, ClearViewTMtechnology provides the optical restoration engine to enhance the optical performance.
 In the automobile and surveillance product line, ClearSenseTM technology extends the dynamic range by special pixel and readout.
 We are committed to being a key player in CMOS image sensor business with investments in experienced human resources, an efficient supply chain, and strategic technology developments and partnerships to further increase the performance and features of small and specially designed pixel sensors.